The corresponding author must provide email adresses of all co-authors.

 Arrange the manuscript in the following sequence:

-Text pages: Introduction, Materials and methods, Results, Discussion, Acknowledgements, References
+Text pages: Introduction, Materials and methods, Results or Taxonomy, Discussion, Acknowledgements, References.

 All titles, subtitles and headers, and personal names must be in lower case.

 Headers.
 Please do not use direct formatting for the headers.

 Tables and figures must be cited in the text: (Figure 1) (Figures 2 and 3), (Table 1)...

 Footnotes are not allowed.
 Descriptions and diagnoses of taxa should be written using the common taxonomic description format.